jasonterlecki/svg-to-png/README.md

 - Globs are powered by `fast-glob`; wrap them in quotes to avoid shell expansion.
 - JPEG outputs use `.jpg` extensions automatically.
 - Progress lines look like `[4/10] ✔ icon.svg → dist/icon.jpg (JPEG 128x128, 115ms)`.
+- HTTP(S) URLs are detected automatically; combine them with file globs or `--url` for explicit entries.
+- `--stdin` reads a single SVG payload from STDIN, so you can pipe from `curl`, `cat`, or other generators.
+- `--input-raw '<svg ...>'` is convenient for quick experiments or scripts that produce inline markup.
 - First Ctrl+C requests cancellation, second Ctrl+C exits immediately with code 130.
 - Exit codes: `0` success, `1` failure (at least one file failed), `130` forced cancellation.